samshottrash/EECS6322_RPC/README.md

 The two contributions are:
   1)  Use sparse autoencoders (SAEs) to discover concepts learnt by CLIP
   2)  Automatically name the discovered concepts

+## Scripts and Files explanations
+- `utils.py, extract_clip_embeds.py` contains various functions for loading the clip model and extract embeddings
+- `sae.py` defines the sparse autoencoder model. `train_sae.py` is for training the model.
+- `auto_concept_naming.py` assigns concept names to the learned features using the `vocab.txt` words.
+- `assigned_concept_names.csv` contains the neuron index and its associated name.
+- `sae_checkpoints` contains a trained sae model
+- `top_concept_images` contains the top activating images for the sae neurons across vraious datasets.

 ## Below we outline the process to run the files and get the concepts